Germans of Yugoslavia: History

 At the end of the war, in retribution, Partisan bands engaged in massacres of ethnic Germans, primarily in the Province of Vojvodina in present-day Serbia.
 Villages were wiped out, with the inhabitants either killed or forced into concentration camps, where many died of hunger or disease.
-As justification for their actions to eliminate the German minority in Yugoslavia, the Partisans applied the principle of collective guilt to the German ethnic group for the atrocities of the Nazi regime.
-Although these acts of collective punishment could not be characterized as genocide, because "the intent to destroy in whole or in part, a national, ethnical, racial, or religious group, as such" (partial definition of genocide from the 1948 United Nations Convention on the Prevention of Genocide.) would be difficult to substantiate.
-Nevertheless, some of their actions appeared to meet the definition of genocide.
-They were, in any event, clearly crimes against humanity according to the articles of the 1949 Fourth Geneva Convention, which defines collective punishment as a war crime.
+As justification for their actions to eliminate the German minority in Yugoslavia, the Partisans applied the principle of collective guilt to the German ethnic group for the atrocities of the Nazi regime and called the Shwovish villages, Hitler's storehouses.

-The provisional government of Tito’s Partisan movement was the AVNOJ (Anti-Fascist Council for the Liberation of Yugoslavia).
+The provisional government of Tito's Partisan movement was the AVNOJ (Anti-Fascist Council for the Liberation of Yugoslavia).
 In its meeting in Belgrade on November 21, 1944, it decreed that all property of ethnic Germans residing in Yugoslavia be confiscated.
 Their Yugoslav citizenship was revoked, they no longer had any civil rights, and they were declared enemies of the people.
-Exempted were those ethnic Germans who participated in the partisan national liberation movement, and those who were not members of German ethnic societies such as the “Schwäbisch–Deutsche Kulturbund", nor declared themselves to be members of the ethnic German community.
+Exempted were those ethnic Germans who participated in the partisan national liberation movement, and those who were not members of German ethnic societies such as the “Schwäbisch–Deutsche Kulturbund" or the "Erneuerers", nor declared themselves to be members of the ethnic German community.